MillCreeker/dubble/README.md

 - We have not yet implemented a refresh-token, so JWT's are not very safe.
 For this demo, we have not implemented https, which also lowers the security.
-- We implemented a testing-enviroment and a way to switch between it and the developmental one.
-Unfortunatelly, the [config.js](util/config.js) folder does not refresh its variables from the [.env](config) files automatically but at (seemingly) random and far-spaced intervals.
-Due to this fact, multiple components tried to access the wrong database until it eventually *did* refresh. <br>
-Therefore, we chose not to include it.